 Kim Seongryong’s 007 Lessons is a Baduk TV series that teaches you how to deal with unusual moves, overplays and trick moves.
+The presenter, Kim Seongryong, is a 9 dan professional Go player.
 This is lesson 11.

 Transcript of the video

 Hello, it's the time for 'Punishing Trick Plays', by Kim Seongryong.

 We've been studying four stone handicap games, but we're going to look at a six stone game today.